-UK Research and Innovation (UKRI) and its component institutions are regarded as public authorities for the purposes of meeting these two pieces of legislation.
+UK Research and Innovation (UKRI) and its component institutions, including the BGS, are regarded as public authorities for the purposes of meeting these two pieces of legislation.

-The BGS, as part of UKRI, is committed to meeting its obligations under the Freedom of Information (FOI) Act 2000 and the Environmental Information Regulations (EIR) 2004, both of which came into operation in January 2005.
+As part of UKRI, the BGS is committed to meeting its obligations under the Freedom of Information (FOI) Act 2000 and the Environmental Information Regulations (EIR) 2004, both of which came into operation in January 2005.

 Under FOI, the BGS will disclose, on request, information it holds about its organisation and operation, although there are a number of exemptions under which information may be withheld.

-The environmental information that the BGS holds is exempt en bloc from disclosure under FOI, and, instead, is dealt with under EIR.
+The environmental information that the BGS holds is exempt en bloc from disclosure under FOI and instead is dealt with under EIR instead.
 Under EIR we will disclose, on request, environmental information we hold, but again there are a number of exceptions under which information may be withheld.

-Contact Enquiries for further information and please note that whereas requests for information under the FOI Act must be made in writing, under EIR we can accept recorded requests made verbally.
+Contact BGS Enquiries for further information.
+Please note that, whereas requests for information under the FOI Act must be made in writing, under EIR we can accept recorded requests made verbally.